Dekoruma/react-native-web-modal/README.md

 ## Setup

-This libraries is available on npm, install it with: `npm install --save modal-react-native-web` or `yarn add modal-react-native-web` for the basic modal.
+Modal library is available on npm, install it with: `npm install --save modal-react-native-web` or `yarn add modal-react-native-web` for the basic modal.

 If you want to use the enhanced version, install it with `npm install --save modal-enhanced-react-native-web` or `yarn add modal-enhanced-react-native-web`.